Suite 1300

 Good Faith Estimates

-No Surprises Act requires GFE for uninsured and self-pay patients scheduling non-emergency services — must include expected charges,
+No Surprises Act requires GFE uninsured self-pay patients scheduling non-emergency services, expected charges, itemized services, payment timelines, patient responsibility estimates financial transparency.

 Collection Timing Impact